 - Employees spending time on tasks that do not add value

 - People with advanced skills doing routine work

 - Employee ideas for improvement that are ignored

 Although it is not over yet, the COVID-19 pandemic offers many insights into how waste impacts the critical healthcare needs of millions of people.

-A recent example of the waste of defects occurred when Johnson & Johnson had to discard a batch of its COVID-19 vaccine due to contamination with another company's vaccine.
-Fortunately, the error was caught during inspection, but millions of doses were wasted.
+An early example of the waste of defects occurred when Johnson & Johnson had to discard a batch of its COVID-19 vaccine due to contamination with another company's vaccine.
+Fortunately, the error was caught during an inspection, but millions of doses were wasted.

-Eliminating the waste of inventory has been a crucial goal of public health experts.
+Eliminating inventory waste has been a crucial goal of public health experts.
 Every dose of the vaccine delivered to a location where it can't be used due to lack of a distribution infrastructure or lack of demand represents a missed opportunity to keep someone healthy and slow the spread of the virus.

 There have been some bright spots as well.
-The shift to remote work and online healthcare has had an enormous impact on transportation waste over the last year.
+The shift to remote work and online healthcare has enormously impacted transportation waste over the last two years.
 Every skipped trip into the office represents potential savings in gas, parking, tolls, public transportation fares, and wear and tear on vehicles.

 Software Assisted Waste Reduction

-Continuous improvement software can significantly affect organizations that are serious about finding and eliminating waste in all of its forms.
+Continuous improvement software can significantly affect organizations serious about finding and eliminating waste in all of its forms.
 Here's how it helps: